10 Pieces of Sound Money Advice We Learned From Our Favorite TV Dads

 For many of us, hard work includes having a side hustle.
 Like, for instance, driving with Uber.

 As an Uber contractor, you set your own schedule and work when you want.
 Your pay is calculated on a base fare, plus time and distance traveled for each pickup.
-Uber charges a service fee of 20% to 35%, depending on your city.
+Uber charges a service fee, depending on your city.

 If you want to give it a try, you must: